Step 1: Talk to Your Doctor

 - Tell your doctor you are considering palliative care and ask what palliative services are available in your area.

 - Explain to your doctor what quality of life means to you.
-This list may include being able to spend time with loved ones, having pain and other distressing symptoms aggressively treated, the ability to make your own decisions for care and your preferred location of treatments (home vs. in the hospital).
+This list may include being able to spend time with loved ones; have your pain and other symptoms treated; have the ability to make your own decisions for care and where you want to be treated (home vs. in the hospital).

 - If you have completed a living will or health care proxy, be sure to inform your doctor and provide him or her with a copy.

 - If you are suffering with pain and other symptoms due to a serious illness, ask your doctor for a palliative care referral.